All Episodes

 What's going to happen now with the Muslim Brotherhood?

-Well, I think the new attorney general is going to have his hands full, uh, getting his arms around the scope of what's transpired.
+Well, I think the new Attorney General is going to have his hands full, getting his arms around the scope of what's transpired.

-Um, you know, the the end of the day where the uh law college professor is setting the table uh and leading from behind, as it were, where he thinks that a weak America is better for the world is you know, it's coming in here.
+You know, the end of the day where the law college professor is setting the table and leading from behind, as it were, where he thinks that a weak America is better for the world, it's coming in here.

-And what you're gonna see is uh what we've done is we basically set up a uh reality that is defined by narratives, and and for the Obama administration, what you saw was when your whole reality is defined by narratives, you believe that speaking about him can actually make him stronger.
+And for the Obama administration, what you saw is when your whole reality is defined by narratives, you believe that speaking about him can actually make him stronger.

 The censorship, the ideologically driven perversion of the intelligence cycle under the Obama administration will end when the new sheriff arrives, and that's Donald Trump.